 Yes.
-However, resources are primarily limited to Perkin and Stafford loans.
+However, resources are primarily limited to student loans.
 Military scholarships may be available through the office of Veteran's Affairs (SUB 260, 773-995-2413) who administers tuition for spouses, children of MIA/POW's and 100% disabled veterans.
-Most financial aid requires students to have their eligibility determined through the FASA application process.
-(Forms available in the department of the Office of Financial Aid, Cook Building, Room 207).
-We recommend that all students complete the FASA in anticipation of the possibility of a scholarship or grant.
+Most financial aid requires students to have their eligibility determined through the FAFSA application process.
+We recommend that all students complete the FAFSA in anticipation of the possibility of a scholarship or grant.

-The Department of Social Work offers limited partial tuition waivers to full-time students and an annual tuition award from the Gladys Scott Community Scholarship Fund on a competitive basis.
+Annually the Gladys Scott Community Scholarship Fund, Awards a scholarship on a competitive basis.
 Graduate assistantships and work-study opportunities are available based on funding.
 Information and application for Department assistance is provided to all students through the department newsletter, student meetings and class announcements.